 Daydeaming the Archive

-Project initiator: Diana De Fex
+Concept: Diana De Fex

-Co-choreographers-facilitators: Olga Popova, Felipe Dos Santos, Bárbara Galego, Diana De Fex
+Choreographers-facilitators: Olga Popova, Felipe Dos Santos, Bárbara Galego, Diana De Fex

 Participants co-creators: Dajana Kubat, Debo Seabra, Sol Crespo, Khabeer Singh, Walter Castillo, Bergie